PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_tutorial_oscillators.md

 3. Type in the name of the Object/Region “Plane”
 4. Set the Quantity to Release as “150”

-Repeat the above steps to make sure the following molecules are entered
+Repeat the above steps to make sure the following molecules are entered.

 | Molecule Name | Object/Region|Quantity to Release|
 |:--------|:-------:|--------:|